mmomtchev/documentation-polyglot/README.md

 This plugin restores the C++ support for `documentation.js`.

 **It requires a plugin framework in `documentation.js` that has yet to be merged**.
-You can install it from Github:
+You can install it from here:

 ```
-npm install -D git+https://github.com/mmomtchev/documentation.git#plugin-framework
+npm install -D @mmomtchev/documentation
 ```

 It is an improved version of the old `--polyglot` CLI option of `documentation.js` that got axed in 2017.